loma-inc/takehome-loma-backend/README.md

 Loma enables "click-to-deploy" commerce for online communities.
 Our platform lets any community organizer launch lightweight commerce rails for its members, including models like peer-to-peer marketplaces, sponsored classifieds, and directories.

 ## Project Goal
 The goal of this assignment is to create a flexible marketplace architecture which can handle the creation of a listing for both a sneaker marketplace and a hotel booking platform.
+The emphasis should be on flexibility over accomodating exactly these two use cases.

 You are encouraged to work in the language/framework of your choosing.
 This repository is provided as a starting point, but its not required that you use it.
 We are more interested in your design using tools familiar to you than your ability to use Python/Django.